TwoFX/consolas-engine/README.md

 * Have some actual documentation
 * Do a proper example
 * Split the classes into several namespaces (e.g. all UI elements into one namespace)
+* Find a solution for enabling elements to be borderless
+* Infer the size of an UIScene